domlockett/fake_news_experiment/README.md

 The focused analyses involve deeper dives into specific aspects of the survey data, highlighting the impact of fake news and the effectiveness of fact-checking interventions.

 - **Figure 4a: Impact of Fake News Exposure on Political Polarization** This plot demonstrates how exposure to fake news correlates with increased political polarization.
 It illustrates that individuals exposed to more fake news tend to have more polarized political views.
+Where D and R represent the main US political parties.

   ![Impact of Fake News Exposure](https://github.com/domlockett/fake_news_experiment/blob/main/images/fn_impact_polarization.png)

 - **Figure 4b: Effectiveness of Fact-Checking Interventions**